Amechi101/concepteur-market-app/frontend_cm/documentation_for_frontend_dev.md

 ‘Completed’  (Read for testing, in which you switch “Ready For Testing on excel to “Yes”) ‘In-Process/Query’ (Meaning currently being work on towards completion but encountering a few problems in development.
 This must be taken care off first before continuing on to a new section

-Use the numbering in the "##Legned for Main Area's of the website:" and specifically for profile area (number and subsequent letter) to address what is currently being worked on.
+Use the numbering in the "##Legend for Main Area's of the website:" and specifically for profile area (number and subsequent letter) to address what is currently being worked on.

 #Other Important things: